storacha/specs/w3-aggregation.md

 }
 ```

-This capability is invoked to submit a request to a broker service when an aggregate is ready for a Filecoin deal.
-The `nb.offer.link` is the DAG-CBOR CID that refers to a "Ferry" aggregate.
-It encodes a dag-cbor block with an array of entries representing all the CAR files to include in the aggregate.
+This capability is invoked to submit a request to a broker service when an offer is ready for a Filecoin deal.
+The `nb.offer.link` is the DAG-CBOR CID that refers to a "Ferry" offer.
+It encodes a dag-cbor block with an array of entries representing all the CAR files to include in the aggregated deal.
 Its format is:

 ```json
 [